American Southwest Tour to New Mexico, Colorado, Utah & Arizona

 The Four Corners area of the American Southwest is one of the most breathtaking landscapes in the world.
 It is an enchanting land of painted deserts, verdant forests, and towering red mesas visible for miles under the brilliant sunlight.
-The ancient Anasazi ruins, Colonial Spanish villages and Native American pueblos (villages) reflect a proud heritage intimately in tune with nature and rooted in tradition.
+The ancient Anasazi remains, colonial Spanish villages and Native American pueblos (villages) reflect a proud heritage intimately in tune with nature and rooted in tradition.

-Join Far Horizons for an extraordinary ten day tour of the spectacular Four Corners, where the states of New Mexico, Colorado, Utah, and Arizona come together.
+Join Far Horizons for an extraordinary ten-day jaunt through the spectacular Four Corners, where the states of New Mexico, Colorado, Utah, and Arizona come together.
 Our trip begins and ends in Albuquerque, New Mexico where we visit the Indian Pueblo Cultural Center and the University of New Mexico’s splendid Maxwell Museum of Anthropology.
-We spend a day in Chaco Canyon, a UNESCO World Heritage Site, before moving north to Hovenweep with its free-standing towers, and Mesa Verde, also a UNESCO World Heritage Site.
-In both the Ute Tribal Park and Canyon de Chelly, Native American guides take us on specially-arranged tours to out-of-the-way areas seldom seen by tourists.
-Other highlights include Acoma, the oldest continuously occupied town in the United States; Zuni Mission Church and murals; the Salinas Mission churches built in the early 17th century by Franciscans, and a full day at the festive Navajo Nation Fair and Rodeo.
+We spend a day in Chaco Canyon, a UNESCO World Heritage Site, before moving north to Aztec, Hovenweep with its free-standing towers, and Mesa Verde, also a UNESCO World Heritage Site.
+In both the Ute Tribal Park and Canyon de Chelly, Native guides take us on specially arranged tours to out-of-the-way areas seldom seen by tourists.
+Other highlights include Acoma, the oldest continuously occupied town in the United States; Laguna Mission Church with its stunning retablo; the Salinas Mission churches built in the early 17th century by Franciscans, and a full day at the Navajo Nation Fair and Rodeo.

-Join us on this Four Corners tour as we travel through a truly enchanting part of the United States!
+Won’t you join this small group as we travel through a truly enchanting part of the United States!

 (B) breakfast, (L) lunch, (D) dinner

-Day 1: Arrive into Albuquerque by 11am.
-Transfer to the Best Western Rio Grande Hotel.
-After a light lunch at the Indian Pueblo Cultural Center, there will be time to view the exhibits displaying the history, culture and art of the 19 Pueblos of New Mexico and watch the Native dancing.
-In the late afternoon drive to the outskirts of Albuquerque to explore Petroglyph National Monument including a hike into Rinconada Canyon.
-As we walk along the trail, a plethora of prehistoric and historic petroglyphs carved along the escarpment await the discerning eye.
-Some 20,000 images have been identified and are protected, and we will view birds, snakes, circles, spirals, stars, masks, and handprints that have been pecked into the black volcanic boulders.
+Day 1: Arrive Albuquerque by 10am.
+Transfer to the Best Western Rio Grande Inn.
+After a light lunch at the Indian Pueblo Cultural Center, there will be time to view the exhibits displaying the history, culture and art of the 19 Pueblos of New Mexico and watch a display of Pueblo dancing.
+In the late afternoon enter the University of New Mexico’s Maxwell Museum of Anthropology where the director will give a talk and bring out artifacts not normally seen by the public.
 Gather this evening for a welcome dinner of traditional southwestern cuisine.
 Overnight for one night in the Best Western Rio Grande Inn, located in Old Town.
 (L/D)

 Day 2: An early start this morning for a long but memorable day as we explore remote Chaco Canyon, a UNESCO World Heritage Site.
-An archaeological survey has recorded over 2,000 ancient sites within the valley and nearby areas.
-This arid, tree¬less arroyo was the center for the Pueblo culture a thousand years ago, and magnificent building complexes still stand as mute testimony to its former grandeur.
+An archaeological survey has recorded over 2,000 ancient architectural remains within the valley and nearby areas.
+This arid, treeless arroyo was the center for the Pueblo culture a thousand years ago, and magnificent building complexes still stand as mute testimony to its former grandeur.
 An important hub for commerce, the immense road system branching out from Chaco Canyon shows the importance of trade to the area.
 In complexity of community life, in social organization and architecture, the inhabitants of Chaco Canyon reached heights rarely matched and never surpassed by their kindred in the Four Corners Region.
 Overnight for one night at the Step Back Inn in Aztec, New Mexico.
 (B/L/D)

-Day 5: Cross back into New Mexico and continue to the Southern Ute Tribal Park where we spend the day with a Ute guide on a private 4-wheel drive expedition.
+Day 5: Drive south the Southern Ute Tribal Park.
+Here, we will spend the day with a Native guide on a private 4-wheel drive expedition.
 Directly south of Mesa Verde, the park has similar architecture, but has received only minimal stabilization.
-The “undiscovered” feel is one of the park’s appealing attributes.
-As we hike into the backcountry, we will discover various cliff dwellings as well as historic Ute wall paintings and ancient petroglyphs.
-Continue on to Chinle, Arizona and overnight at the Best Western Canyon de Chelly Inn.
+And the “undiscovered” feel is one of the park’s appealing attributes.
+As we explore the backcountry, we will examine various cliff dwellings as well as historic Ute wall paintings and ancient petroglyphs.
+Continue on to Chinle, Arizona and overnight for two nights at the Best Western Canyon De Chelly.
 Dinner is on our own.
-(B/L)
+(B/L/ )

 Day 9: Once thriving Native American trade communities of Tiwa and Tompiro language-speaking Pueblo people inhabited the remote frontier area of central New Mexico.
 Then, in the 1620s Spanish Franciscans arrived to establish Christianity.
-We delve into the role of the missions in the Colonial era of New Mexico’s history during an excursion to the Salinas Pueblo Missions National Monument where we will focus on two of the missions: Abó and Quarai.
+We delve into the role of these Catholic missionaries in the Colonial era of New Mexico’s history during an excursion to the Salinas Pueblo Missions National Monument.
+Here, we will focus on two of the missions: Abó and Quarai.
 Abó became the seat of the Mission of San Gregorio with a monastery, orchards, and gardens.
-The intriguing remains of the church stands next to the crumbling remains of the community, and a kiva within the courtyard of the church leads anthropologists to speculate about the methods used by the Franciscans to convert these communities to Catholicism.
+The intriguing church ruins stand next to the crumbling remains of the community, and a kiva within the courtyard of the church leads anthropologists to speculate about the methods used by the Franciscans to convert these communities to Catholicism.
 Originally known as La Purisima Concepcion de Cuarac, Quarai was built in 1630.
 The surrounding village, consisting of compact apartment complexes, dates to 1300 AD.
 The magnificent crimson sandstone walls of the mission church still stand overlooking the settlement.
-Return to Albuquerque with time for last minute shopping.
+Return to Albuquerque with time for last minute shopping in Old Town.
 Gather this evening for a farewell dinner in one of Albuquerque’s renowned restaurants.
 (B/L/D)

 Day 10: Transfer to the airport for our return flight home.
 (B)

-$6,995.00 (per person, based on double occupancy) includes hotels, meals as noted in the itinerary, entry fees to sites named in itinerary, ground transportation, gratuities to guides and drivers; and emergency evacuation insurance for each participant and gratuities.
+$7,995.00 (per person, based on double occupancy) includes accommodations based on double occupancy, meals as noted in the itinerary, entry fees to sites named in itinerary, ground transportation, gratuities to guides and drivers; and emergency evacuation insurance for each participant.

-Cost Does Not Include: Flights to and from Albuquerque, New Mexico; a separate donation check of $150.00 per person to a designated donation project; meals other than those listed in the itinerary; food, alcoholic and other beverages not on set menus; porterage fees; airport fees and taxes; excess baggage charges; internet, telephone and fax charges; laundry, personal tips; or other items of a personal nature.
+Cost Does Not Include: Flights to and from Albuquerque, New Mexico; a separate donation check of $150.00 per person to a designated donation project; meals other than those listed in the itinerary; food, alcoholic and other beverages not on set menus; airport or departure taxes; laundry; excess baggage charges; personal tips; luggage handling; internet, telephone and fax charges; necessary vaccines and tests; or any other items of a personal nature.

 Fuel Surcharges: Far Horizons must pass on price increases when additional fuel charges are levied.

-A deposit of $500.00 is required along with your registration form.
+A deposit of $750 per person is required along with your registration form.
 Final payment is due 120 days before departure.
 Upon receipt of your deposit and completed registration form, you will be sent a reading list and tour bulletin containing travel information.
 Click here to download the Registration Form.

 Cancellations and Refunds

-Cancellations received by Far Horizons in writing at least 90 days before departure (May 5, 2022) will receive a refund less a $450 per person administrative fee.
-Cancellations received less than 90 days prior to departure will not receive a refund.
-If for any reason you are unable to complete the tour, we will not reimburse any fees.
+Cancellations received in writing at least 120 days before departure (May 5, 2022) will receive a refund less a $450 per person administrative fee.
+Cancellations received less than 120 days before the departure date will not receive a refund.
+If for any reason you are unable to complete the trip, Far Horizons will not reimburse any fees.
 Upon registering for the tour, the purchase of travel protection with both trip cancellation and emergency evacuation is strongly advised.
 Insurance recommended by Far Horizons can be reviewed by clicking HERE.